Spring 2025

 Students will receive roundtrip airfare and $1,000 of additional support for the South Africa clinical rotation.
 These funds will offset the costs of in-country accommodation and food.
 Students will need to cover the remaining expenses from other funds, as the cost of this rotation will likely exceed the amount provided by GHP.

-Interviews for this elective will take place on Saturday, September 9, 2023, and limited time window(s) after September 9th.
-Students selected for this rotation are required to participate in a mandatory full-day pre-departure training program in Los Angeles on Saturday, February 10, 2024.
-Upon return home from South Africa, students will be expected to provide feedback through written evaluations and to participate in a mandatory lunchtime feedback session on Thursday, May 30, 2024.
+Participation in this rotation will likely include a short 10-minute interview with Dean Miller once applications have been reviewed.
+Students selected for this rotation are required to participate in a mandatory full-day pre-departure training program in Los Angeles on Saturday, January 11, 2025.
+Upon return home from South Africa, students will be expected to provide feedback through written evaluations and to participate in a mandatory lunchtime feedback session on Thursday, May 29, 2025.
 Separate from this, students will be asked to attend a site-specific debrief to be arranged upon return from South Africa and prior to graduation.

 Rotation dates for this elective have been confirmed.
-Students applying to this three-week elective must be able to commit to this elective from April 8, 2024, through April 26, 2024.
-Note that an April 8 start date will require departure from the U.S. by April 6, 2024, at the latest.
+Students applying to this three-week elective must be able to commit to this elective from April 14, 2025, through May 2, 2025.
+Note that a April 14 start date will require departure from the U.S. by April 11, 2025, at the latest.

 Questions regarding this rotation should be directed to Dr. Traci Wells at TWells@mednet.ucla.edu.